-Lawsuit opposing Minnesota same-sex marriage video law is revived
+Christian couple can sue over Minnesota same-sex marriage video law

 In June, for example, the Washington Supreme Court ruled for a second time against a Christian florist for refusing to sell flowers to a same-sex couple for their wedding, setting up a potential clash at the U.S. Supreme Court.

-Meanwhile, Kentucky county clerk Kim Davis in 2015 cited her beliefs in refusing to issue marriage licenses to same-sex couples.
+Meanwhile, Kentucky county clerk Kim Davis in 2015 cited her religious beliefs in refusing to issue marriage licenses to same-sex couples.

 Same-sex marriage became legal in Minnesota in 2013, and nationwide in 2015.

-The Larsens said their goals included to “use their talents and their company” to honor God, including by producing wedding videos promoting marriage as a “sacrificial covenant between one man and one woman.”
+The Larsens said they wanted to use their talents to honor God, including by producing wedding videos promoting marriage as a “sacrificial covenant between one man and one woman.”

-Minnesota, however, said the Larsens had to produce videos of same-sex weddings as well as opposite-sex weddings, or else produce none.
+Minnesota objected, saying the Larsens had to produce videos of same-sex weddings as well as opposite-sex weddings, or else produce none.

-In Friday’s decision, Circuit Judge David Stras said the Larsens could try to show that their videos carried their “own message,” which Minnesota’s law interfered with “by requiring them to say something they otherwise would not.”
+But in Friday’s decision, Stras said the Larsens could try to show that Minnesota law interfered with their message “by requiring them to say something they otherwise would not.”

-Stras, an appointee of President Donald Trump, distinguished antidiscrimination laws targeting conduct and only incidentally affecting speech, calling it “unquestionably” acceptable to require an employer to remove a “White Applicants Only” sign.
+He distinguished antidiscrimination laws targeting conduct and only incidentally affecting speech, calling it “unquestionably” acceptable to require an employer to remove a “White Applicants Only” sign.

 Circuit Judge Jane Kelly dissented, saying the majority’s approach could support treating customers differently based on sex, race, religion and disability.